LTUC/amman-dotnet-401d2/Curriculum/Class01/facilitator/README.md

 Since this is the first day, There isn't really much to review. <br />
 The expectation is that they have all completed the pre-work, so you shouldn't spend much time on the basics of the language (iterative/selective statements, asking/receiving user input).
-They can ask questions but focus mostly on the content for the day's lecture...the prework practice should come out as you do your demos.
+They can ask questions but focus mostly on the content for the day's lecture...the pre-work practice should come out as you do your demos.

 # Resources